parm256/charian/proto-charian.md

 # Phonology
-Proto-Pamiric has a fairly typical phonology for a satem language.
+Proto-Charian has a fairly typical phonology for a satem language.
 Many of the changes are similar to Indo-Iranian and Balto-Slavic, especially satemization, RUKIs, collapse of the PIE _\*o_ _\*a_ distinction, and

 <div class="tg-wrap"><table class="tg">
 <thead>